The Philosophy of Trees

 If only I could have known what that fateful advice would bring about, I could have thanked the man, turned around my mother’s old station wagon, and driven back east.
 As it stands, I was overcome with no such foresight and set out in earnest search of my host.

-Despite the distance of only a few miles, it took several hours to find my destination.
+Even though the distance was but a few miles, it took several hours to find my destination.
 The roads at this point were merely dirt and gravel, if that.
 On one occasion I became so tired of driving that I pulled the car over to what one might call the side of the road.
 Fetching my binoculars, pencils, and notebook, I attempted to find some recuperation in my profession.
 Unfortunately, there was nothing in sight except common Mimus Polyglottos.
 However, I knew that a bit of rest would do wonders for my aching legs, so I resigned myself to illustrating the diving form of these common and brilliant creatures.

 Once complete, I found my feet and legs rejuvenated and ready to continue the journey.
 It also reminded me of the simple beauty that I often overlook in everyday things.
 One with my experience and reputation might not incline to focus on something so familiar as Mimus Polyglottos, but the exercise revealed several things about the creatures I never before noticed.
 I took a note to publish a few thoughts about this in the university’s publication upon my return; a thought that would soon cease to be of any importance.